 completed project

-designated rest area and view point, overlooks the city
+designated rest area to the right, overlooks the city

 before